RAF Cosford Air Show

 “We’re really excited about our operational theme of Battlefield Support and we’re working to secure aircraft from the UK & Overseas to complement the theme.
 It’s early days but already we think that this year’s displays will be bigger and better than ever before!”

-The battlefield support theme will also feature Kennet Aviation's Douglas Skyraider and a pair of Cessna 0-1 Bird Dogs.
+The battlefield support theme should also have featured Kennet Aviation's Douglas Skyraider but this has been cancelled although a pair of Cessna 0-1 Bird Dogs will still fly.
 Justin Needham will take part in the flying display with his and Phil Winterbottom's will be part of the static display.
 A Cessna 0-2 Skymaster and RAF Cosford's own Jaguar GR3, Tornado GR1 and Harrier GR3, plus a Sea Harrier FA2 and the "VAAC" Harrier T4 will also be amongst the statics.

-The show will also debut a unique flypast from the RAF Battle of Britain Memorial Flight celebrating the 60th anniversary of the Battle of Britain Memorial Flight.
-The flypast will comprise four BBMF Fighters alongside the Avro Lancaster.
+The show was to have debuted a unique flypast from the RAF Battle of Britain Memorial Flight celebrating the 60th anniversary of the Battle of Britain Memorial Flight comprising four BBMF Fighters alongside the Avro Lancaster.
+Unfortunately, the Lancaster is not ready for displays so the display will be without its star attraction.
 The BBMF, originally known as the Historic Aircraft Flight, began with three Spitfires before growing to its current composition of six Spitfires, two Hurricanes, a Lancaster, Dakota and two Chipmunks.

 Squadron Leader Andrew Millikin, Officer Commanding BBMF, said